MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/New-MgUserEventInstanceAttachment.md

----
+﻿---
 external help file: Microsoft.Graph.Calendar-help.xml Module Name: Microsoft.Graph.Calendar online version: https://learn.microsoft.com/powershell/module/microsoft.graph.calendar/new-mgusereventinstanceattachment
 schema: 2.0.0
-ms.prod: outlook
 ---

 # New-MgUserEventInstanceAttachment

 ## SYNOPSIS
-Use this API to create a new Attachment.
+Use this API to add an attachment to an existing event.
-An attachment can be one of the following types: All these types of attachment resources are derived from the attachmentresource.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [New-MgBetaUserEventInstanceAttachment](/powershell/module/Microsoft.Graph.Beta.Calendar/New-MgBetaUserEventInstanceAttachment?view=graph-powershell-beta)
+This operation limits the size of the attachment you can add to under 3 MB.
+If an organizer adds an attachment to a meeting event, the organizer can subsequently update the event to send the attachment and update the event for each attendee as well.

 ## SYNTAX